 - MultiProtect And Warranty: The generation provides all-round...

 Fuel: Even the most fuel efficient vehicles will need to fill up multiple times on your way to your destination.
 If you are towing, you can expect to lose fuel efficiency due to the added weight.
 For drivable RVs, the average highway can be anywhere between 6-12 miles to the gallon (depending on the needs of your engine).
 For Class Cs and Class As, their fuel tanks can be anywhere between 60- 100 gallons.

 Propane: Propane is used for many different purposes.
 It can power your refrigerator while you are traveling.
 Also, you will need it for your gas stove, water heater, and centralized heat.
 You will not refill your propane as often if you only use it for your water heater, cooking and the refrigerator.
 These systems use minimal amounts.
 The big user is your heating system.

-- LEADING the INDUSTRY - Flame King, a leader...
+- Leading the industry - Flame King, a leader in propane storage...

 Dumping stations: Travel centers like Pilot/Flying J charge their customers to use freshwater and dump station.
 It’s not much, but having to take advantage of these services while you are on the road can add up.
 These travel centers do offer frequent buyer programs to lower some of these costs.

 - Ready-to-use kit includes everything needed to transport waste...